 In return for services obtained through correspondent banks, the Corporation is required to maintain noninterest bearing cash balances in those correspondent banks.
-At December 31, 2021 and 2020, compensating balances approximated \$200,000.
+Compensating balances approximated \$400,000 and \$200,000 at December 31, 2022 and 2021, respectively.

 NOTE 3 - SECURITIES